The Truth About Online Gambling – 15 Things You May Not Know But Should

 You’re playing single deck blackjack at online casino.
 The random number generator has numbers that correspond to each card in the deck.
 Each time you press the “deal” button or take a hit, the random number generator has a 1/52 chance of dealing a particular card.
 But it also keeps track of which cards have already been played, so you don’t wind up getting duplicate cards.

 The net effect is to duplicate the odds you’d see if you were playing blackjack at a regular casino.

 All Internet gambling games use the same kind of software to generate their results.
 It doesn’t matter if you’re playing poker, bingo, or craps—the computer program (the RNG) behind the results works in approximately the same way.
 The only thing that changes is the parameters for that game.

-Internet slot machines are about as close as you can get to duplicating the traditional casino experience on the Internet.
-The technology works the same.
-Land-based slot machines use the same random number generator programs that the Internet casinos use.
+Online slot machines are about as close as you can get to duplicating the traditional casino experience on the Internet.
+The technology works in largely the same way.
+Land-based slot machines also use random number generator programs, just like Internet casinos.

 In fact, the days of mechanical and electro-mechanical slot machines are long gone.
 Even the slots in a traditional casino which LOOK like mechanical slots are powered by a computer program.